How Bad Is Identity Theft? Is It Serious?

 Identity theft is typically a traumatic experience.
 Criminals have no regard for your emotional well-being and can cause you serious fear, worry, and stress as they pull off their scams and leave you with the arduous task of repairing the damage.

-In a recent study conducted by the Identity Theft Resource Center (ITRC), researchers found that, in the wake of identity theft, 77% of participants reported increased stress levels while 55% also experienced fatigue or decreased energy.
+In a 2022 study conducted by the Identity Theft Resource Center (ITRC), researchers found that, in the wake of identity theft, 87% of participants reported experiencing negative emotions.
+In 2021, this number was at 79%.

 Many participants also reported trust issues with their friends, families, and work colleagues.